Selective KV-Cache Sharing to Mitigate Timing Side-Channels in LLM Inference: Evaluation

-In addition to latency, throughput is critical for evaluating a system's capability to handle sustained high-volume requests.
-To measure this, we conduct throughput benchmarking at a fixed load of 16 requests per second (RPS), reporting token throughput as the total number of tokens divided by the end-to-end inference time.
-Test workloads are derived from three representative datasets: \texttt{pii\_masking~\cite{pii-masking}}, \texttt{ShareGPT~\cite{sharegpt-chat}}, and the requests with uniform system prompt.
+\paragraph{\textbf{LLM Inference Throughput}} Throughput is critical for evaluating a system's capability to handle sustained high-volume requests.
+To measure this, we conduct throughput benchmarking at a fixed input rate of 16 RPS (request per second), reporting token throughput as the total number of tokens divided by the end-to-end inference time.
+Test workloads are derived from: \texttt{pii\_masking~\cite{pii-masking}}, \texttt{ShareGPT~\cite{sharegpt-chat}}, and the requests with uniform system prompt.
+As shown in~\autoref{fig:throught}, \systemname\ improves over Cache-Partition by $1.36\times$–$2.66\times$ across the evaluated workloads by isolating only sensitive paths and preserving reuse for shareable prefixes.
+Gains are larger on heavier foundation models (e.g., DeepSeek-R1), where LLM prefill dominates utilization.

-As shown in~\autoref{fig:throught}, \systemname substantially outperforms Cache Partitioning by selectively isolating only sensitive KV-cache entries, thus preserving reuse opportunities for non-sensitive content.
-This selective isolation results in throughput improvements ranging from 1.36× to 2.66× across the evaluated workloads.
-Performance gains are particularly pronounced when using larger foundation models such as DeepSeek-R1.
-These findings highlight that \systemname effectively balances rigorous privacy enforcement with significant throughput enhancements, making it well-suited for practical, high-traffic LLM deployments.